sdkramer/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-.map returns an array, but .forEach does not.
+.map returns an array, but .forEach does not. forEach requires using .push method into an empty array.

 2. What is the difference between a function and a method?